Axelmans/SudokuSolver/README.md

 It will print out a list of found valid files, requesting the user to choose one of them.

-If the user gives in a valid filename, the file will be read and the sudoku will be printed to console, solved as much as possible.
+If the user gives in a valid filename, the file will be read and the sudoku will be solved and printed to console.

 A valid file is a simple txt file with 9 lines.
 Each line should contain 9 characters, either a digit from 1-9, or an 'X' to indicate an empty spot.